Office of the Provost

 A. Discussion of external evaluators

-• An explanation from those who decline to write should be included in the dossier and the department report should comment on the response rate norms for the field.
+• An explanation and copy of the email from those who decline to write should be included in the dossier and the Department Report should comment on the response rate norms for the field (as perceived)

-B. Explain materials and justify decision for broad audience of scholars outside of the department or division; provide a thorough assessment of the deliberations as to the candidate’s teaching scholarship/creative works, and service.
+B. Explain materials and justify decision for broad audience of scholars outside of the department or school; provide a thorough assessment of the deliberations as to the candidate’s scholarship/creative works, teaching, and service

 Scholarship/creative works